SAP/spartacus-docs/_pages/dev/type-augmentation.md

 }
 ```

 In core library in our file defining public API `public_api.ts` we export models directly (no reexport).
+Note: this is required, because of the current limitation of Typescript: [#9532](https://github.com/microsoft/TypeScript/issues/9532) and [#18877](https://github.com/microsoft/TypeScript/issues/18877)

 ```ts
 export { CostCenter } from './src/model/org-unit.model';